 Once you have your supplies ready, you can start on the simple steps to sanitation!

-Drain The RV Water System
+Step 1: Drain The Water System

 A water pump may come in handy to ensure that all the water is drained out.